Skip to content

 Ubuntu command to install required packages

-sudo apt install make gcc-multilib python3-serial wget unzip git openocd gdb-multiarch esptool podman-docker clangd clang
+sudo apt install make gcc-multilib python3-serial python3-psutil wget unzip git openocd gdb-multiarch esptool podman-docker clangd clang

 Arch Linux